 When done right, the sharp pieces should cause a tiny fracture in the tempered glass, which will instantly spread out.
 The window resembles a spider web of cracks, and you might even have an actual hole in the center.

-As you can see in the video below, Mike simply tosses the ceramic piece, and the window shatters instantly.
+As you can see in the video below, Mike tosses the ceramic piece, and the window shatters instantly.

 Why does the spark plug work so well at breaking shattered glass?

 Fundamental physics teaches us that there is a thermal gradient in a glass pane as it cools.
 This means that the outside of the glass cools much faster than the inside.
-This puts the outside of the glass in compression and the inside in tension.
+This puts them outside of the glass in compression and the inside in tension.

-These two forces serve as crack inhibition where the stress necessary to propagate the crack has to overcome the compressive forces on the outside.
+These two forces serve as crack inhibition, where the stress necessary to propagate the crack has to overcome the compressive forces on the outside.

-For you to break this glass, you need to use a small object that will serve as a stress concentrator.
+To break this glass, you need to use a small object that will serve as a stress concentrator.
 Since all the force you are applying to the window is coming from one tiny spot on the window, the window shatters fast.

 The same glass that could handle the same type of pressure applied across its entire surface easily shatters when the same amount of pressure is condensed into one spot.

-Let’s use an analogy
+Let’s use an analogy.

 Squeeze an egg barehanded (preferably over the sink).
 When you do this, you will be applying equal pressure all over the egg’s surface.
 For you to break the egg, you have to apply a lot of pressure.

 Now try breaking the egg using a ring.
-The ring will concentrate the force you are applying, and in no time you will wind up with goop in your hands.
+The ring will concentrate the force you are applying, and in no time, you will wind up with goop in your hands.